dryark/stf_ios_support/README.md

 ## STF IOS Support

+### Prerequisites
+1. A machine running MacOS ( to build and run the "provider" )
+1. A machine running Linux with Docker container support ( to run the STF server )

 ### Build machine setup
 1. Clone this repo down to your build machine
 1. Install XCode
 1. Add your developer Apple ID to XCode

     1. XCode -> XCode menu -> Preferences -> Accounts Tab
-    1. `+` under `Apple IDs` list
+    1. Click `+` under `Apple IDs` list
     1. Choose `Apple ID`
-    1. Login to your account so that dev certs can be downloaded
+    1. Login to your account
+    1. Select `Manage Certificates`
+    1. Click `+` in the lower left corner
+    1. Select `Apple Development`
+1. Clone the various needed repos ( includes WebDriverAgent )

+    1. Run `make clone`
+1. Configure WebDriverAgent to use your identity for signing

+    1. Open `repos/WebDriverAgent/WebDriverAgent.xcodeproj` in XCode
+    1. Select the WebDriverAgentLib target
+    1. Go to the `Signing & Capabilities` tab
+    1. Select your team under `Team`
+    1. Select the WebDriverAgentRunner target
+    1. Go to the `Signing & Capabilities` tab
+    1. Select your team under `Team`
 1. Run `./init.sh`

 ### Deploy server side:
-1. On your STF server machine
+1. On your Linux machine
-    1. Pull STF server image `docker pull openstf/stf`
-	1. Copy `docker-compose.yml` and `.env` from server/
-	1. Generate certs for your system / domain
+    1. Copy `server` folder to your Linux machine
+    1. Run `server/cert/gencert.sh` to generate a self-signed cert ( or use your own )
-	1. Update `docker-compose.yml` cert paths and `.env`
+	1. Update `server/.env` to reflect the IP and hostname for your server
 	1. Start STF

 		1. docker-compose up